aebergl/MatSurv/Article/paper.md

 unknown, we only know that no events were observed during the study time.
 The methods described below were developed for this kind of data.
-For an in-depth introduction to survival analysis, we can recommend the book by Kleinbaum and David (Kleinbaum 1998).
+For an in-depth introduction to survival analysis, we can recommend the book by Kleinbaum and David [@Kleinbaum1998].
 In fact, much of the code used in MatSurv is based on the equations given in the book.
 Commonly reported elements of survival analysis include log-rank tests, hazard ratios (HR) and Kaplan-Meier (KM) curves.
 KM-curves are used to compare